reactjs/react.dev/content/blog/2018-11-27-react-16-roadmap.md

 Hooks [introduction](/docs/hooks-intro.html) and [overview](/docs/hooks-overview.html) are good places to start.
 Watch [these talks](https://www.youtube.com/watch?v=V-QO-KO90iQ) for a video introduction and a deep dive.
 The [FAQ](/docs/hooks-faq.html) should answer most of your further questions.
 To learn more about the motivation behind Hooks, you can read [this article](https://medium.com/@dan_abramov/making-sense-of-react-hooks-fdbde8803889).
 Some of the rationale for the API design of Hooks is explained in [this RFC thread reply](https://github.com/reactjs/rfcs/pull/68#issuecomment-439314884).

 We have been dogfooding Hooks at Facebook since September.
 We don't expect major bugs in the implementation.
 Hooks are only available in the 16.7 alpha versions of React.
-Some of their API is expected to change in the final 16.7 version (see the end of [this comment](https://github.com/reactjs/rfcs/pull/68#issuecomment-439314884) for details).
+Some of their API is expected to change in the final version (see the end of [this comment](https://github.com/reactjs/rfcs/pull/68#issuecomment-439314884) for details).
+It is possible that the minor release with Hooks might not be React 16.7.

 Hooks represent our vision for the future of React.
 They solve both problems that React users experience directly ("wrapper hell" of render props and higher-order components, duplication of logic in lifecycle methods), and the issues we've encountered optimizing React at scale (such as difficulties in inlining components with a compiler).
 Hooks don't deprecate classes.
 However, if Hooks are successful, it is possible that in a future *major* release class support might move to a separate package, reducing the default bundle size of React.